Wie is de Mol? 25th Anniversary season: Episode 1

-Each candidate attempt to convince a jury of nine former Wie is de Mol? winners that they are this season's Mole.
+Each candidate attempts to convince a jury of nine former Wie is de Mol? winners that they are this season's Mole.
 Additionally, the jury are presented with footage from pre-season where a production member "accidentally" revealed the season's location early, and asked candidates to later pretend they didn’t know about it.

 Afterwards, the jury deliberate and select the candidate they believe is the Mole.
 If the jury are correct, €2,000 is deducted from the pot in the finale.
 If they are incorrect, €1,000 is added to the pot once confirmed.
 In both cases, the selected candidate also receives an Exemption.

 The jury selected Nathan as their choice for the Mole, thereby awarding him an Exemption.